dontcallmedani/DTC_Skincare_Analysis/README.md

 3. Develop subscription offerings: Create and promote product subscriptions for repeat customers to increase retention and maximize customer lifetime value.

 ## Next Steps
-1.Incorporate marketing performance data to better evaluate campaign effectiveness and calculate return on ad spend (ROAS).
+1. Incorporate marketing performance data to better evaluate campaign effectiveness and calculate return on ad spend (ROAS).
 2. Use marketing data to calculate Customer Acquisition Cost (CAC) and assess the LTV:CAC ratio to further optimize growth strategy.